-The network enables LGBTUA+ staff to come together to share information, support and, by signalling a LGBTUA+ presence on campus, to ensure we maintain a comfortable and fully inclusive environment in which we can each reach our full potential without fear of discrimination.
+The network enables LGBTUA+ staff to come together to share information, meet socially, support others, and signalling a LGBTUA+ presence on campus, ensures we maintain a comfortable and fully inclusive environment in which we can each reach our full potential without fear of discrimination.

 The function of this network is to: